-- Assist employed individuals to maintain their employment - Assist unemployed individuals to prepare for employment by completing the recovery process - Provide on-going employment assessment - Refer to other employment agencies - · Provide group and individual employment counseling - Undertake multi-agency teaming
+- Assist employed individuals to maintain their employment; - Assist unemployed individuals to prepare for employment by completing the recovery process; - Provide on-going employment assessment; - Refer to other employment agencies; - Provide group and individual employment counseling; - Undertake multi-agency teaming.

-For the period of April 1, 2007 to March 31, 2008 there were 1967 people participating in a program or service/receiving employment or training related services with 1388 people completing a program.
-The programs and services reflect the priority areas of education and training and employment participation.
+For the period of April 1, 2012 to March 31, 2013 there were 134 people participating in a program or service/receiving employment or training related services with 119 people completing a program.